 No matter your age, stage of life or length of marriage, we must acknowledge this fact: We’re all experiencing losses at the moment.
 You are.
 Your partner is.
 For some of us, the losses are immediate and frightening, even grave.
 People are losing their jobs.
 Their businesses.
 And some have lost loved ones, friends, neighbors or colleagues.

 For many, the losses in our lives may not be as tangible, but they still hurt.
 All pain is real pain.
 In fact, take a moment in the next day, if you can, and ask your partner: “What do you miss most from life ‘before’ quarantine?”
 No matter their response, you have just one job: Listen with an open heart, do not offer a fix-it response, and then reach out and hold them tight in a big, 60-second-plus embrace.

-The strongest theme emerging among the many couples I’ve talked to the past few weeks is the widespread, unsettling undercurrent of all of these ambiguous losses in our lives.
+The strongest theme emerging among the many couples I’ve talked to is the widespread, unsettling undercurrent of all of these ambiguous losses in our lives.
 Even the happiest of couples are feeling the weight of financial shifts, dwindling space, and a yearning for the return to old rituals and routines.
 For many couples, the mundane moments of life “before” have become attractive, almost nostalgic: regular bedtimes, morning commutes, coffee in to-go mugs, end-of-day greetings, day-in-review dinnertime conversations, built-in daily autonomy, and even the predictable irritations of living as a couple.
 We didn’t know how much we loved how boring it was — and now that we can’t have it, we want it.

 The good news: Once we acknowledge our losses, there is a lot that a couple can do, proactively, to not only survive quarantine but actually thrive through it.